openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/configure_devices.md

 .. note::

    The Inference Engine API is a **legacy solution** and it is recomended to use API 2.0.
-If you want to learn more about Inference Engine API, its configuration and how to obtain device-specific metrics from it, check the following `article <https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html>`__ from previous version of OpenVINO documentation.
+If you want to learn more about Inference Engine API, its configuration and how to obtain device-specific metrics from it, check the following `article <https://docs.openvino.ai/2021.4/openvino_docs_IE_DG_InferenceEngine_QueryAPI.html>`__ from the 2021.4 version of OpenVINO documentation.

 Setting Configuration Values
 ############################